fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

              Nothing -> failWith "Invalid redirect response header"
 ```

-## How to organize test suite and applcation code, how to run test, etc..
+## How to organize test suite and application code, how to run test, etc..

 The code used in this article is in the link below.